isomerpages/moe-deyisec/_departments/Mathematics.md

 The Mathematics Department plans for learning opportunities where students can appreciate the relevance of math in real-world situations.
 For example, to broaden students’ learning experiences and foster students’ interest in the subject, the Secondary 2 students are challenged to design Math games, culminating in a game carnival for their peers.

 There were opportunities for Secondary 1 students to stretch their learning.
-Our students participated in the Learning Festivals Activities such as Scratch Coding and Logic Games Competition.
+Our students participated in the Learning Festivals Activities such as&nbsp;Scratch Coding and Logic Games Competition.
 These activities helped students to strengthen their logical thinking and problem solving skills.
-They also extended students’ learning in class such as the topic on Number Pattern in a different environment through a different experience.
+They also extended students’ learning in class such&nbsp;as the topic on Number Pattern in a different environment through a different experience.

 Our students embarked on a Financial Literacy Youth Series Programme at the year-end Learning Festival.
 The Secondary 1 students learnt about the importance of saving while the Secondary 2 students learnt about the importance of budgeting.
 The Secondary 3 students had the opportunity to catch a glimpse of their post-secondary pathways and careers